Homework, 2023

 documentation by Tommy Bui

 live performance + sculpture, 11 minutes.
-Debuted at PROJECT [BLANK}, a performance exhibition at Bread & Salt + commissioned for the closing performance of 17th Annual Dia de la Mujer at The FRONT Arte & Cultura.
-2024
+Debuted at PROJECT [BLANK], a performance exhibition at Bread & Salt + commissioned for the closing performance of 17th Annual Dia de la Mujer at The FRONT Arte & Cultura.
+2024. seventeen braided “Thank You” bags into a frozen durian fruit, and an improvised hair pin.

 can’t you just change jobs compels audiences with an ode to Vietnamese women and fruit sellers.
 The work releases the generational inheritance of lethargy, scarcity, and childbirth for survival.
 The work sings the words, mua cho bà con ơi / oh child, buy these from me (because I need the money), in repetition as a labor prayer to engage with audience members as passerby customers.